 Fiduciary Duty vs. Suitability Standard: What’s the Difference?

-Advisors who work under the “suitability rule” are only required to suggest investment products or financial products that match your goals, while advisors with a fiduciary duty must act in your best interest.
+Advisors who work under the “suitability rule” are merely obligated to recommend investments or products that align with your objectives, while financial advisors with a fiduciary duty must operate in your best interest.
 Here are some important differences:

 Fiduciary Duty

-- Ethical Responsibility: Fiduciary financial advisors are lawfully and morally bound to act in their clients' best interests at all times.
+- Legal and Ethical Obligation: Fiduciary financial advisors are legally and morally obligated to operate in their clients' best interests at all times.

-- Full Disclosure: They must reveal all conflicts of interest, guarantee transparency, and deliver the highest standard of care in their recommendations and actions.
+- Comprehensive Care: They must disclose all conflicts of interest, ensure transparency, and provide the highest standard of care in their recommendations and actions.

 - ExamplesInstances: Registered Investment Advisors (RIAs) and CERTIFIED FINANCIAL PLANNER™ professionals.